Opel (album): Release and content

-Opel consists of eight previously unreleased songs and alternate versions of six already released songs.
+Opel consists of eight previously unreleased songs and alternative versions of six already released songs.
 The album was released due to the constant pressure from The Madcap Laughs producer, Malcolm Jones.
 Despite its positive reviews, it failed to chart.
 AllMusic reviewer Richie Unterberger said the album was "charming", with the title track, "Swan Lee (Silas Lang)", "Dark Globe" and "Milky Way" as highlights.

 Opel (along with The Madcap Laughs and Barrett) was reissued both independently and as part of the Crazy Diamond Barrett box set, on 26 April 1993.
 A newly remastered version was released in 2010.

 Track listing

 All songs written by Syd Barrett, except "Golden Hair" (music by Barrett, based on a poem by James Joyce).
 All track information is taken from the Crazy Diamond version of Opel.